 Without making a routine, it can be difficult for you to manage your child's daily activities.
 By making a routine, you should not yell at your kids to do this and do that.
 You need to make a routine that your kids can follow comfortably and is within their comfort zone.

 Teenagers dream of bigger goals at a minimum age.
-It is such a time when children get confused regarding what they want to do in the future.
+It is such a time when teens get confused regarding what they want to do in the future.
 It would help if you treated your child as your friend, listened to what they wanted, and helped them achieve their goal.

-Set Study Spot For Your Kids
+4. Set Study Spot for Your Kids

-Well, it is not suitable for teenagers to work or study from anywhere they like.
+It is not suitable for teenagers to work or study from anywhere they like.
 They can quickly get distracted, and even though they complete their work, they may not fully remember or understand the subject matter they are working on.

 For instance, if your child worked hard to get an "A" in all subjects, but he could not, then they can get up.
 To cheer up your teen and make them do better in the future, get them some rewards and talk about how you recognize their hard work, which will motivate your child.

-Tell Them It's Ok To Make Mistake
+7. Tell Them It's Ok to Make Mistake

 It is your responsibility to point out your child's mistakes and teach them how to rectify their mistakes.

-For instance, if your kids fail in the exam and want to improve their marks.
+For instance, if your kids fail the exam and want to improve their marks.
 Then instead of scolding them and punishing them, tell them mistakes happen, and they can improve their mistakes.

-Use Reinforcement Technique
+8. Use Reinforcement Technique

 There is usually debate on rewarding children for their excellent performance.
 Many parents think not to reward children despite their better school performance.
-At the same time, others believe that rewarding will motivate the child to do better in the future.
+At the same time, others believe that rewarding will motivate the teen to do better in the future.

 In my opinion, you need to use reinforcement techniques to motivate your teenager to do better in school.
-While using reward and reinforcement techniques to improve your child's academic performance, do not use expensive rewards.
-This can make your child Greddy.
+While using reward and reinforcement techniques to improve your child's academic performance, do not use expensive rewards, which can make your child greedy.

 For small kids, reinforcement techniques like high five, hugging, and other emotional techniques can work.
 While for teens, you can offer some extra screen time if they do well in their studies.

 Setting such rewards will help your teen do their work better and grab the prize.
 One thing that you need to make sure of is that you do not ever overset rewards.
-If you do so, children will do their work to get a reward, not gain knowledge.
+If you do so, teengers will do their work to get a bonus, not gain knowledge.

 To help your teenager's school performance, you can plan with their teachers and share ideas with them.
 If your child has some problem, you can even share it with their teachers and seek help from them.
 Teachers can help you a lot in improving your child's school performance.

-Take Help from Outside
+10. Take Help from Outside

-Sometimes, either due to behavior issues, or your child might not understand all topics they have been taught in their school.
+Sometimes, either due to behavior issues, your child might not understand all topics they have been taught in their school.
 Your child might need extra help for their studies.
 For this reason, you may have to hire a tutor for your child.

 You can get the help of tutors to motivate your child to do better.
-Sometimes, you can even get help from senior students who can help your children to do better.
+Sometimes, you can even get help from senior students who can help your children do better.

 Even if your teen doesn't know what they want to do, you should not force them to decide as soon as they can.
 Thinking about the future can be overwhelming for children.
 Apart from asking your children to focus on their studies, it would be best to encourage them to participate in other school activities.

 You will not make teens motivated just by continuously ranting about their future.
 Instead, your teen will start to get anxious and stressed about not setting goals.
 Setting goals for your children by yourself is like forcing them to do things that they might not even be interested in doing.

-Provide a Sense of Freedom
+12. Provide a Sense of Freedom